whats-good/uniform-graphql/README.md

 #### Custom Scalars

-You can use the `t.scalar` type factory to create any custom unified scalars, which will carry both runtime and compile time type information just like any other type in our system.
+Use the `t.scalar` type factory to create any custom unified scalars, which will carry both runtime and compile time type information just like any other type in our system.

 <!-- TODO: nail the custom scalars -->

 #### Enums

-You can use the `t.enum` type factory to crate unified enums:
+Use the `t.enum` type factory to crate unified enums:

 ```ts
 const Membership = t.enum({